K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project.

+## 4/14/2021

+    1. Swipes are now limited to the spectrum hotspot area to prevent unintended band changes while operating buttons or labels.
+    2. Long press is functional.
+Touch the MF meter and it will toggle the AFGain and drag will adjust the setting.
+Long press the MF meter and it will switch from AFGain to RF gain.
+Further, these are both toggles so the first touch for each gives drag the focus, the second will release drag back to default, not waiting for the normal timeout.
+The meter will time out back to S-meter mode as normal.
+    3. Long press will enable On/Off buttons that have adjustments to use drag and nto change their On/Off state.
+ATT and NB are 2 good examples.
+You want to have these on or off but need to adjust the setting.

 ## 4/13/2021

     1. Added drag feature.
 The Horizontal drag now follows the MF Knob (Encoder1) assignment in the database.
 Vertical follows 2nd encoder assignment.